Kagethelephant/dotfiles/README.md

     - This will move the existing files into the repo. to keep the files from get use `git restore .` to return restore the git files
 - `sudo systemctl enable cronie.service` and `sudo systemctl start NetworkManager.service` to start cronie for notification cron job
 - `crontab -e` to edit cronjobs and add `*/5 * * * * /home/kage/bin/batteryNotify` to the file and save.
 Battery notifiacation should show up now
-- Reboot into i3 and everything should be back to normal!
+- Reboot into i3 and everything should be setup!

 # Packages

-## Installed manually for install
+## Installed manually
 - Network Manager - pacman (networkmanager)
 - Git - pacman (git)
 - GitHub CLI - pacman (github-cli)